Home Buyer Due Diligence Lawyers: Calgary, Alberta

 No. While carports and garages are usually included in inspections, outbuildings and unattached structures are not.
 Want those inspected?
 Make sure to speak with your home inspector to add it to your contract.

-4. What about Mold, Air Quality and Asbestos?
+4. What about Lead, Mold, Air Quality and Asbestos?

 Mold, air quality and asbestos can impact your health.
 Mold can also cause serious structural damage to your home.
 Because home inspectors perform a visual inspection of your home, sometimes these health hazards are missed.
 Home buyer due diligence may include additional work.